-Mouse's Tank Trail is a 0.8 mile lightly trafficked out and back trail located near Overton, NV that offers scenic views and is good for all skill levels.
+Mouse's Tank Trail is a 0.8 mile lightly trafficked out and back trail located near Overton, Nevada that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and scenic driving and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash